 Under English Law, a defamatory online review might be unlawful if the individual company being defamed suffers reputational and financial harm.

-In a defamation cases, particularly when the contested matter is a defamatory online review, there could be a major dispute between the reviewer and the person or business being reviewed about whether the online review is in fact defamatory.
+In defamation cases, particularly when the contested matter is a defamatory online review, there could be a major dispute between the reviewer and the person or business being reviewed about whether the online review is in fact defamatory.
 The court will then take time to consider the actual meaning of the words used, in the context of the entire online review.
-The question is whose standard, or point of view, do judges need to consider when making a decision about he meaning of the words in defamation cases.
-Often, the judges would apply a so called reasonable person approach and will put themselves in a position of a person who is not over suspicious but not naive either and who will apply life experience and common sense to reading the online review.
+The question is whose standard, or point of view, do judges need to consider when making a decision about the meaning of the words in defamation cases?
+Often, the judges would apply a so-called reasonable person approach and will put themselves in a position of a person who is not overly suspicious but not naive either and who will apply life experience and common sense to read the online review.

 Truth has always been considered a safe defence in defamation cases.
 However, when it comes to defamation on online reviews, you would need to consider that half the truth might be worse than a lie and a half.
 A witness in court has to swear “to tell the truth, the whole truth and nothing but the truth”.

 It follows that telling the truth might not be enough.
 It has to be the whole truth, no omission of important facts, and nothing but the truth, no mixture of truth and fiction.
 If you are going to tell a painful truth, make sure that you have evidence to support it.
 Ensure you double check your facts and claims and that you verify their credibility before publishing.
-With online views it is beset to post from first-hand knowledge and experience.
-Avoid posting an online review which is a second or a third hand hearsay.
+With online views, it is best to post from first-hand knowledge and experience.
+Avoid posting an online review which is a second or a thirdhand hearsay.

 If after a while you discover that your belief was misguided, you should take steps to remove the online review or correct it.
 You can use phrases such as “I think”; “considering the facts, I concluded that”, “I assume” etc. provided you have good grounds for holding those views.
 In some cases, you will need to be able to explain why you thought of a business or an individual in a particular way or what in the facts prompted you to come to certain conclusions or assumptions about the business you were reviewing.